Revenue stamps of Malta: Workmen's Compensation and National Insurance

 The Workmen's Compensation Ordinance (WCO) was an insurance that covered injuries and other accidents at work, and it was introduced on 29 April 1929.
 From that year to 1941, Workmen's Compensation (Kumpens lill-Ħaddiem) stamps denominated 1d were issued with the colour being changed annually in order to prevent fraud (although some colours were reissued in different years).
-The issue for 1938–39 was locally overprinted with the years of validity.
+The issue for 1938–1939 was locally overprinted with the years of validity.
 The law was revised in 1943, resulting in a change in procedure and the need for 2d stamps.
 Between 1943 and 1946, old stocks of postage stamps and earlier WCO stamps were issued with provisional surcharges.
 These were followed by a new issue between 1944 and 1956 in the same design as the previous stamps, but denominated 2d and once again in various colours.

 The WCO scheme was superseded by the National Insurance (NI) Act on 28 April 1956.
 Therefore, National Insurance (Sigurtà Nazzjonali) stamps were required and old stocks of WCO issues were surcharged with new values.
 Between 1956 and 1966, a new set was issued, similar to the WCO types but with new inscriptions, values and colours.
 This issue incorporated a crown above the value, and after Malta achieved independence, a new design was issued omitting the crown.
 The latter series was issued between 1966 and 1971.
 Various provisional surcharges also exist on both sets.
 When the Maltese pound was adopted in 1972, new values were possibly issued but have never been recorded.
 Three decimal overprints are, however, known to exist.
 A new decimal design was introduced in around 1976.
 National Insurance stamps were withdrawn in 1978, after which NI contributions were paid directly to the Inland Revenue Department.

 Passport

 Malta's first passport stamps were issued in 1933, and they were inscribed FEE PAID and PASSPORT.
 The design was printed in deep green, with the value in black.
 Reprints and additional values to this issue continued until 1967.

-A new design inscribed FEE PAID was issued in 1969, and these were printed in colours ranging from purple to brown, with the value in black.
-Only four values from this issue are known to exist, although it is likely that more values were issued.
+A new design inscribed FEE PAID was issued in 1969, and these were printed in a range of different colours with the value in black.
+Only five values from this issue are known to exist, although it is likely that more values were issued.
 Passport stamps were withdrawn upon the adoption of the Maltese lira in 1972.